OpenEvalProject/evals/manuscripts/elife-19113/v1/manuscript.md

 The current state of understanding is limited by at least two factors: (1) most studies of sensory predictability and its effects on behavior have used slow presentation rates thus enabling conscious reflection of stimulus expectancy.
 As a consequence, relatively little is known about the neural underpinning of predictability processing on the rapid time scales relevant to perception of natural objects.
 (2) In most cases, predictability has been studied when participants attend to a single object (Murray et al., 2002; Arnal et al., 2011; Kok et al., 2012; Chennu et al., 2013; Bendixen, 2014) – a far cry from the complex scenes in which we normally operate.
 We therefore do not understand whether/how statistical structure is extracted from complex, crowded scenes.
 The present work addresses both of these issues in the context of an auditory scene.

-To understand how statistical structure facilitates perceptual analysis of acoustic scenes, we use an ecologically relevant paradigm (change detection) that captures the challenges of natural listening in crowded environments (
+To understand how statistical structure facilitates perceptual analysis of acoustic scenes, we use an ecologically relevant paradigm (change detection) that captures the challenges of natural listening in crowded environments (Cervantes Constantino et al., 2012; Sohoglu and Chait, 2016).
+In this paradigm, listeners are presented with multiple concurrent acoustic sources and on occasional trials, a new source appears partway into the ongoing scene (see Figure 1A).
+By varying the temporal patterning of scene sources, we can create conditions in which the scenes are characterized by statistically regular or random structure and measure the effect of this manipulation on listeners’ ability to detect the appearance of new sources within the unfolding soundscape.

 ![Figure 1.](https://cdn.elifesciences.org/articles/19113/elife-19113-fig1-v1.jpg)

 **Figure 1.:** (A) Examples of REG and RAND scenes.
 The plots represent ‘auditory’ spectrograms, equally spaced on a scale of ERB-rate (Moore and Glasberg, 1983).
 Channels are smoothed to obtain a temporal resolution similar to the Equivalent Rectangular Duration (Plack and Moore, 1990).
 Black arrows indicate appearing sources.
 In these examples, the appearing source is temporally regular.
 The stimulus set also included scenes in which the appearing source was temporally random (see Materials and methods).
 (B) Behavioral results (d’ and detection time) as a function of scene temporal structure (REG versus RAND).
 These are shown for each type of scene change (when the appearing source was temporally regular or when random).
-Error bars represent within-subject standard error of the mean (SEM; Loftus and Masson, 1994).DOI: http://dx.doi.org/10.7554/eLife.19113.003
+Error bars represent within-subject standard error of the mean (SEM; Loftus and Masson, 1994).

 The behavioral response pattern reveals that perceptual analysis of such scenes is enhanced by the presence of regular statistical structure, as assessed by listeners’ ability to detect source appearance.
 One possible explanation for this effect is that neural responses to regularly repeating scene components adapt (decrease over time) more than to random components.
 Indeed, perceptual influences of statistical structure have often been attributed to neural adaptation (e.g. 'stimulus specific adaptation'; May et al., 1999; Jääskeläinen et al., 2004; Haenschel et al., 2005; Costa-Faidella et al., 2011; ; Khouri and Nelken, 2015).
 Accordingly, the relative change in neural response to a new spectral component (that is, the appearing source) will be larger and thus more detectable in regular versus random scenes (Summerfield et al., 1987; Hartmann and Goupell, 2006; Erviti et al., 2011).
 By this account, statistical structure does not modulate the magnitude of neural response to a new event per se.
 Rather, improved detection is attributed exclusively to decreased neural responses occurring before the appearance of the new source.
 Indeed, in a mismatch negativity paradigm, Costa-Faidella (2011) demonstrated that neural responses to repeating (‘standard’) tones adapt more in temporally regular than random sequences without accompanying changes in response to new (‘deviant’) tones (see also Schwartze et al., 2011, 2013; Tavano et al., 2014).